September 13, 2021

 Traditionally, FEMA's demands for everything that is needed for relief and recovery lead the agency to offer prices for loads that far eclipse what most shippers are willing to pay and will either wait or seek alternatives such as intermodal transportation rather than all-motor.
 This year, though, given the already sky-high rates offered on some lanes and the fact that shippers of all stripes want to ensure a steady supply of capacity to move long-delayed ocean import cargo, shippers and resellers like STG have locked in prices and service commitments from major truckload carriers to insulate from the diversion of capacity.

 For STG Express in Southern California and for customers utilizing our QuickQuote feature, the priority is ensuring that when we quote a client, regardless of FTL, LTL, FCL or LCL, the price we offer and our customer accepts is met with the commitment to cover that load.

-Jeff Caffey, Vice President of STG Express, shares how we are doing it in Southern California.
+Jeff Caffey, Vice President of STG Express, shares how we are doing it in Southern California and Nevada.

-"STG Express was added as an STG brand following the Windpoint Partners acquisition of Xtra Express.
-We operate first and final mile throughout Southern California for our clients.
-Whether a container from a pier or a courier-sized parcel from one of our six port or Inland Empire-located facilities, we maintain a 100% independent contractor staffed and operated fleet with equipment from cars to 53' non-intermodal containers."
+"STG Express was added as an STG brand following the Windpoint Partners acquisition of Extra Express.
+We operate first and final mile throughout Southern California and Las Vegas for our clients.
+Whether a container from a pier or a courier-sized parcel from one of our six port or Inland Empire-located facilities, we offer equipment ranging from cars to 53' dry vans."